sncheca/gyro/README.md

 ## Prerequisites

-The other prerequisites are identical to those for the `min-devkit`, copy-pasted below.
+The prerequisites are identical to those for the `min-devkit`, copy-pasted below.

 To build the externals in this package you will need some form of compiler support on your system.